Living on Campus

 University and county buses are free to Binghamton University students.
-There are six express buses from Binghamton to SUNY Broome daily that run every two hours, starting at 7:20 a.m.- 6 p.m.
+There are BAP express buses from Binghamton to SUNY Broome daily that run hourly, starting at 7:20 a.m.- 6 p.m.
 The express shuttles are supplemented by county bus transportation to and from campus.
 For complete details about free bus transportation, including route maps and schedules, visit Off Campus College Transportation (OCCT) and Broome County Transit.

 Another great way to get around town is through Binghamton's car-sharing service, Connect by Hertz.
 Drivers 18 years or older can register to rent one of our new vehicles by the hour or by the day.

 We realize that transportation is essential to your academic and residential life at Binghamton University and SUNY Broome.
 While traditional freshmen living in residential halls at Binghamton are not permitted to register and park cars on campus, Binghamton Advantage Program students can have a car on campus for a parking fee.
 SUNY Broome also requires a parking fee of $50 to park on their campus (subject to change).
 You will receive more detailed information about parking regulations, costs and how to obtain permits before classes start.